Chris Ogbonnaya: College career

 Academically, Ogbonnaya was a member of the National Honor Society and a prep honor student who maintained better than a 3.5 GPA while at Texas.
 He was named Crusader of the Year as a sophomore, a distinction that recognizes academics and athletics.
 Ogbonnaya was also a four-time First-team Academic All-Big 12 honoree.

 Professional career

 St. Louis Rams

-Ogbonnaya was drafted in the 7th round (211th overall pick) in the 2009 NFL Draft.
-On July 19, 2009 the Rams agreed to terms with Ogbonnaya on a four-year contract, including a $66,000 signing bonus.
+Ogbonnaya was selected in the seventh round (211th overall pick) in the 2009 NFL draft.
+On July 19, 2009, the Rams agreed to terms with Ogbonnaya on a four-year contract, including a $66,000 signing bonus.
 Ogbonnaya was promoted to the active roster on November 28, 2009.

 Houston Texans

 Ogbonnaya was signed to the Houston Texans' practice squad on September 5, 2010.
 He was re-signed that off-season, but was waived at the end of training camp.
 He was re-signed to the practice squad for 2011, but was promoted to the active roster on September 27, 2011.
 He was later released and re-signed to the practice squad.